 This is part two of an article on how to obtain permits on the Great Divide Trail (GDT).
 Check out part one, here which covers Waterton Lakes National Park to Banff National Park.
 All headings are links to the relevant park.

-2021 Update – Please note that dates for backcountry reservations in the National Parks have changed in 2021.
-For Banff, Kootenay, Yoho and Jasper, backcountry reservations open April 16, 2021
+2022 Update – Please note that dates for backcountry reservations in the National Parks have changed in 2022.
+There are also a few other important updates to be aware of.

 Random camping is not permitted within Mount Assiniboine Provincial Park.
 Permits and reservations are required in the core areas of the park, specifically the campgrounds at Magog Lake and Og Lake.
 Reservations are $10 per person, per night (plus a $6 reservation fee) and can be made up to four months in advance..
 Magog Lake is popular so if you plan to stay there, book early.

-First come, first served backcountry campgrounds are available at Mitchell Meadows and Porcupine; there is also a rustic cabin at Police Meadows, no reservation or permit are required for these locations.
+First come, first served backcountry campgrounds are available at Mitchell Meadows and Porcupine; there is also a rustic cabin at Police Meadows (currently closed) no reservation or permit are required for these locations.

 The GDT route through Kootenay National Park follows the popular Rockwall Trail.
 The backcountry campground at Floe Lake is probably the single most sought after campground on the entire GDT.
 There also aren’t a lot of good alternatives in the area.
 You will want to reserve a site here as soon as reservations open.
-For the 2020 season, reservations open April 16 at 8 a.m.
-MST..
-Permits are $9.80 per night per person, plus an $11.20 reservation fee.
+For the 2022 season, reservations open January 28th at 8a.m.
+MST.
+Permits are $10.02 per night per person, plus an $11.96 reservation fee.
 Campgrounds at Numa Creek, Tumbling Creek, and Helmut Falls are less popular but I would still recommend getting reservations early.
 In a pinch, one can head out of the park at Wolverine Pass and random camp there.

 The permits you’ll need for Yoho vary considerably depending on the route you take.
 The main route of the GDT follows the remote Otterrail River and Amiskwi Valley; however, the Kiwetinok Pass alternate follows the much more popular Iceline Trail.

 In addition to these backcountry campgrounds, Yoho offers several places to stay (in addition to the options within the town of Field.
 At the luxurious end, there is the full service Emerald Lake Lodge.
 For the more budget conscious, there is the Whiskey Jack Hostel at Takawaw Falls.
-Also at Takakaw Falls is a Parks Canada, first come first served, walk-in, tent only campground ($17.60 per night).
+Also at Takakaw Falls is a Parks Canada, first come first served, walk-in, tent only campground ($17.99 per night plus $8.80 if you want a fire).
 Lastly the Alpine Club of Canada operates the Stanley Mitchel Hut near the Little Yoho backcountry campground.
+As with the other ACC huts right now, they are only booking them for a single group (so it can be pricey).

 Random camping is permitted throughout White Goat Wilderness Area.
 No permits or reservations are required.